 --lcore|-c

-There are some other options like --app|-a, --mempool|-m we won’t introduced in this book, and the list of supported functions may grow in each future releases.
-But you will get the basic idea of its usage and you can refer the official documents for other usage informations.
+There are some other options like --app|-a, --mempool|-m that we won’t introduce in this book, and the list of supported functions may grow in each future releases.
+But you will get the basic idea of its usage and you can refer to the official documents for up to date information.

 version

-The -v or --version option reports the basic version information of dpdk release in use.
+The -v or --version option reports the basic version information of DPDK release in use: